Kansas Railroad Timeline

 1911 – The heavy snow over the state tied up the Railroad transportation.

-1914 – With Kansas City having 12 railroad lines entering into the city, they built one of the largest railroad stations in the country.
+1914 – With 12 railroad lines entering the city, Kansas City built one of the largest railroad stations in the country.
 The main building covered 15 acres.
 A system of tracks, built below the street level to Union Station, cost $50 million.
 Kansas City became a chief railroad junction for the Central Mid-states.

 1926 – Congress passed the Railway Labor Act to help avoid major strikes that might endanger the economy or create a national emergency.